highcharts/highcharts/docs/getting-started/installation.md

 ### 5. Load Highcharts as an AMD or CommonJS module

 Highcharts is compatible with AMD module loaders such as RequireJS, and can also be loaded as CommonJS modules, for example with Node.js.
-More info can be found on [installation with AMD and CommonJS](https://highcharts.com/docs/getting-started/installation-with-amd-commonjs).
+More info can be found on [installation with AMD or CommonJS](https://highcharts.com/docs/getting-started/installation-with-amd-commonjs).

 ## Loading Highcharts Stock, Highcharts Maps and Highcharts Gantt